frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

 })(window);
 ```

-The differ variants of this module are used for [Firefox](https://github.com/likeastore/browser-extension/blob/master/vendor/firefox/browser.js)
+The different variants of this module are used for [Firefox](https://github.com/likeastore/browser-extension/blob/master/vendor/firefox/browser.js)
 and [Safari](https://github.com/likeastore/browser-extension/blob/master/vendor/safari/browser.js).

 The `browser.js` file can be extended with all the necessary calls for more complex cases and so be a facade between
-specific code and browser.
+the specific code and the browser.

 ```
 vendor/